OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 ![osx ssh](../img/connecting-osx-ssh-2.png)

-*If you're prompted about adding the address to the list of known hosts, type yes.
-This is just your computer getting to know the Omega for the first time*
+>*If you're prompted about adding the address to the list of known hosts, type yes.
+This is just your computer getting to know the Omega for the first time!*

 **And you're in!**